Wald tests of singular hypotheses

-where $R^2\sim\chi^2_4$ and $U\sim\Uniform[0,1]$ are independent. \end{theorem} \begin{proof} Since $f$ is a quadratic form we may consider the canonical form from Lemma~\ref{lem:quadratic-forms-spectral}, which depends on the (real) eigenvalues of $A\Sigma$.
+\begin{pf} Since $f$ is a quadratic form we may consider the canonical form from Lemma~\ref{lem:quadratic-forms-spectral}, which depends on the (real) eigenvalues of $A\Sigma$.
 The claim follows from Lemma~\ref{thm:beta} and the comments in the paragraph following its proof provided the four eigenvalues of $A\Sigma$ all have the same absolute value, two of them are positive and two are negative.

 Let $\Sigma^{(i)}=(\sigma^{(i)}_{kl})$.
 Then, by (\ref{eq:tetrad-A}),

 For $i=1,2$, since $\Sigma^{(i)}$ is positive definite, the matrix

 has the imaginary eigenvalues